 About Doctoring Canned Baked Beans:

-But when I have a little time on my hands and want my canned beans to taste like real home-style cooked for hours from scratch, I take it a few steps further.
-In goes bacon and onion to cook until tender, then beans with some sweet brown sugar and deep, earthy molasses.
+When I have a little time on my hands and want my canned beans to taste like real home-style cooked for hours from scratch, I transform those canned beans.
+Into a large saucepan goes bacon and onion to cook until the bacon is rendered and the onion tender, then beans with some sweet brown sugar and deep, earthy molasses.
 A touch of ketchup adds a rich tomatoey vinegary goodness.
 Then that’s all fortified with the faintest touch of vinegar and lots of mustard powder to give some tang to offset the sweet.
 That’s my “secret” ingredient right there, the mustard powder.
 If I’m really feeling it, I might add a whisper of ground ginger; it gives a little zip, but that just depends on my mood.

-I gotta tell ya, I think the recipe/method is the best, but it does take quite a while in the oven.
-If you want to shortcut it a bit, when you first open up the can, just like I described if you’re making beans in the saucepan, drain a some of the liquid off.
-Then proceed with the recipe, but only bake it for a half an hour or so or just until bubbly.
+Shortcut: When I want to bake my beans, I gotta tell ya, I think my original recipe/method is the best, but it does take quite a while in the oven.
+If you want to shortcut that recipe a bit, when you first open up the can, just like I described if you’re making beans in the saucepan, drain some of the liquid off.
+Then proceed with the recipe, below but only bake it for half an hour or so or just until bubbly.

 Saving Money on Doctoring Canned Baked Beans: